-Free, online availability of research results and outputs to everyone.
-Until recently, usually referred to just journal articles and conference papers.
-However, now the scope has widened to include books, book chapters and the underpinning research data itself.
-The rationale behind OA is that by sharing research findings, better research will be conducted, with consequent benefits for economies and society more generally.
+Free, online availability of research results and outputs to anyone.
+Until recently, the term usually referred just to journal articles and conference papers.
+However, the scope has now widened to include book chapters, books and any underpinning research data.
+The rationale behind OA is that better research is conducted by sharing research findings, with knock-on benefits for the economy and Society more generally.

 8.27 minute YouTube video provides a useful introduction to OA.

-Fee paid to a publisher to make the published version of a journal article freely available from the publisher's own website.
+Fee paid to a publisher to make the published version of a research paper freely available to anyone from the publisher's own website.
 Prices vary, but it's usually between £1.5-£2K exclusive of 20% VAT.
 The APC is paid in addition to any normal page or colour printing charge.
-Researchers are strongly advised to check if their funder or institution provides any specific funding to cover APCs.
-Preferably before they commit themselves to paying.
+Researchers are strongly advised to check if their funder or institution provides any specific funding to cover APCs before committing themselves to paying the charge.

 A set of licences under which 'content creators' can publish their work.
 There are 8 main types of licence to choose from, each one detailing what any user of the content can and cannot do with it.
 For example, some CC licences permit commercial re-use, whilst others specify non-commercial use only.

 Creative Commons (CC) is a non-profit organisation based in California.
-There's a 3 minute video about the licences on their website.
+There's a 3 minute video about CC licences on their website.

-A string of letters and numbers which uniquely identifies an electronic object or document available on the Internet, such as a journal article, conference paper or book chapter.
-DOIs are usually found either on the publisher's website or in in the PDF of the document itself.
+A string of letters and numbers which uniquely identifies an electronic object or document available online, such as a journal article, conference paper or book chapter.
+DOIs are usually found either on the publisher's website or in in the PDF of the publication itself.
 DOIs always begin with the digits 10.
 For example, 10.1103/PhysRevD.86.010001

 Free and immediate online availability of the final published version of an output from the publisher's own website.
 The name does imply that payment is required.
 However, it's not readers who are charged, but rather the author or more often their funder or home institution.
 But there are some journals and publishers which charge neither the reader nor the author.
-Try searching the Directory of Open Access Journals (DOAJ) for those which do not.
+Try searching the Directory of Open Access Journals (DOAJ) to find those which don't.

 Free availability of a version of an output from either a subject or institutional repository.
 The version is usually the final accepted, peer-reviewed manuscript rather than the final published version.
-This is because the author's copyright agreement with their publisher prohibits use of the file for this purpose.
+This is because the author's copyright agreement with their publisher prohibits its use for this purpose.
 But although the manuscript may lack the polish of the published version, the content ought to be nearly the same.
 Most publishers also impose an embargo before the manuscript can be made openly available.
-Embargo periods usually range between 6-24 months.
+Embargo periods range from 6-24 months.

-No additional fee is paid to the publisher to permit Green open access.
+No additional fee is paid to the publisher for Green Open Access.

-Journal which contains a mix of articles, some of which are available only to subscribers, some freely available to everyone.
-Most large publishers now offer authors the option to pay an Article Processing Charge (APC) to permit anyone to read and download a 'Gold' open access article from their website.
-However, publishers stress that an author's willingness to pay does not influence the publisher's decision-making about which articles to publish.
+Journal which contains a mix of articles some of which are available only to subscribers, some freely available to anyone.
+Most large publishers offer authors the option to pay an Article Processing Charge (APC) for 'Gold' open access.

-Open Researcher and Contributor ID (ORCID).
-It's a unique identifier for researchers to help distinguish them from other same-named researchers.
+Stands for Open Researcher and Contributor ID (ORCID) and is an unique identifier for researchers used to help distinguish them from others with the same name.
 Research funders and publishers are increasingly using ORCIDs.
-You may find you need to enter your ORCID in order to apply for a grant or submit an article for publication.
-It's free to register and get an ORCID.
-Although you need only enter your name and email address, it's best to add your affiliation too.
+You may find that you now need to enter your ORCID in order to apply for a grant or submit an article for publication.
+Good news: it's free to register and get an ORCID.
+You only need to provide your name and email address, but it's best to add your affiliation too.
 If you've already got a Scopus ID or ResearcherID, you can link them to your ORCID.

 However, some publishers use the term post-print to mean the published version.
-Researchers are advised to clarify terms when in discussion with their publishers about which version of their output can be made available on the web (if any), and where (eg personal website, subject or institutional repository).
+Researchers are advised to clarify terms when in discussion with their publishers about which version of their output can be made available online (if any), and specifically where (eg personal website, subject or institutional repository).
 Or email the DRO Team for help.

-Web service providing academic authors the means to provide bibliographic records or 'metadata' describing their research outputs, together with the option to upload a version of the full-text (copyright agreements permitting).
+Online service providing researchers with the means to create bibliographic records or 'metadata' describing their research outputs and upload a version of the full-text (copyright agreements permitting).
 Readers use the service to search and download content of interest to them.

 Repositories are of three types: institutional, subject and funder.
-Many universities across the world, and most in the UK, have their own institutional repositories.
-They contain content produced by researchers employed at the particular institution.
+Many universities across the world (and most in the UK) have their own institutional repositories which contain content produced by their own researchers.
 Subject repositories contain papers from a specific set of academic disciplines.
-For example, arXiv focuses on Physics, Computer Science and Mathematics papers and RePEc covers Economics.
-Some funding bodies such as the Natural Environment Council (NERC) operate their own repository, containing papers arising from research which they fund.
-Whereas the Wellcome Trust requires researchers whom they have supported to deposit in PubMed Central (PMC) and Europe PubMed Central (Europe PMC).
+For example, arXiv focuses on Physics, Computer Science and Mathematics papers whilst RePEc covers Economics.
+Some funding bodies such as the Natural Environment Council (NERC) operate a repository containing papers arising from research which they fund.
+The Wellcome Trust doesn't have its own repository but requires researchers whom they support financially to deposit in PubMed Central (PMC) and Europe PubMed Central (Europe PMC).